What kind of jobs are there in the "Construction" field for Specified Skills (SSW)? Here's what they do!

 For more information on Japanese language exams, please read "What is the Japanese Language Proficiency Test for foreigners to take?
 Introducing the different types and levels."

-Those who have successfully completed Technical Intern Training (ii) or No. 3 can change their residence status from Technical Intern Training to Specified Skills without taking an exam.
+Technical Intern Training (ii) Those who have completed or completed No. 3 well can change their status of residence from Technical Intern Training to Specified Skills without taking the exam.

-"Successfully complete Technical Intern Training (ii) or No. 3" refers to a person who has completed technical intern training for two years and ten months or more and who falls under any of the following (1), (2), or (3).
+"Good completion of Technical Intern Training (ii) or No. 3" is a person who has completed a Technical Intern Training for at least 2 years and 10 months and falls under any of the following (1), (2), and (3).

-(3) There is an "evaluation report" prepared by the company that accepted the technical intern trainee.
+(3) Technical Intern Training There must be an "evaluation report" created by the company that accepted the student

-The evaluation report is written by someone from the company about the skills the trainee learned during the internship, how often he or she attended the internship, and the trainee's attitude and behavior during the internship.
+The evaluation report is written by a person from the company about the skills that the Technical Intern Training students learned during the training, how much they attended the training, and their attitude and behavior during the training.

 How to become Specified Skilled Worker (ii) in the "Construction Field"